dhardenb/space-frigates/docs/future-work.md

 9. **Energy management**
    - Monitor capacitor levels and temporarily disengage (stop firing, disable shields) to recharge if energy gets critically low, rather than draining shields for weapons.

+# New Features

+- Autopilot toggle
+- Update rotational thrusters to use auto pilot
+- Update auto brakes to use all thrusters
+- Better energy meters
+- Damage system
+- Guided Missiles
+- Flares
+- Full Screen Option
+- Volume Control
+- Zoom Level
+- Rest of Sounds effects
+- "Warp in"
+- Turn off hit boxes default in the debug screen
+- REmove debug button, map to a key instead

+# Bugs

+- Always seems to glitc when first starting
+- Players don't get taken out of the leader board
+- Stop making new AI ships sometimes